Category: Slow Home

 • Slow Cooking as a Family Tradition

 Some recipes are more than instructions.
-They’re pieces of family history — carrying the smells, flavors, and memories of the people who made them before us.
+They’re pieces of family history — carrying the smells, flavours, and memories of the people who made them before us.
 Slow cooking has always lent itself to tradition.
-The time it takes, the patience it requires, the way it gathers people together — it all becomes part of the…
+The time it takes, the patience it requires, the way it gathers people together — all of that becomes part of…

 • How Slow Cooking Teaches Patience